spxak1/weywot/guides/bt_dualboot.md

 Device 10:4F:A8:75:C8:2E h.ear (MDR-100ABN)
 ~~~

-The mouse has a MAC address starting with DA:5B (second device on that list).
+The mouse has a MAC address starting with DA:5B:4A:88:50:8C (second device on that list).
+Note it ends with **8B**.

 Back to the terminal with the Window's registry we find that MAC address when we look inside the adapter's MAC address: